Gluten-Free Bread Kit Guide

 PART 2: LET’S MAKE GLUTEN-FREE SOURDOUGH BREAD

 Once you have an active starter, you can begin making your first loaf of sourdough!
-Allow for 24 hours from start to finish - recipe here.
+Allow for 12 hours from start to finish.

 If you’re not quite ready to make bread, you can pop the starter in the fridge in an air tight jar.
-It can be stored for up to 2 weeks before needing another feed.
+It will need to be fed or used once a week to maintain a healthy starter, otherwise it will become dormant & take longer to revive.
+More on maintenance here.